mjmolina/Project-67_years_of_LEGO_python/README.md

-# Project 67 Years of LEGO
+# Project: 67 Years of LEGO

 This project "EXPLORING 67 YEARS OF LEGO" is part of a course from DATACAMP.